New development brings energy into iconic downtown Saint Paul

 In 2014, Seven Corners Hardware, a cornerstone of the neighborhood, decided to close its doors.
 Recognizing the potential of the site – its location near the Xcel Energy Center, the Ordway Center for the Performing Arts and more, and the feel and history of the neighborhood – Opus shared its vision for a reimagined Seven Corners with the city of Saint Paul.
 Seven Corners’ next chapter needed high-density mixed-use development, lively pedestrian activity and thoughtful planning to showcase all the city had to offer.

-One year later, Opus broke ground, and a six-story, mixed-use luxury apartment and retail development is taking shape.
+One year later, Opus broke ground, and a six-story, mixed-use luxury apartment and retail development began taking shape.

 Through strong collaboration with the city, community members and business leaders, Opus is contributing to the continued growth of downtown Saint Paul.